Trojans also to compete at the Cal State L.A. Invitational

 Will be coaching six athletes at NCAA Championships

-After 24 years of coaching the Trojan throwers, Dan Lange is one of the nation's most respected teachers, having coached his athletes to All-American honors 58 times.
-Last season, Lange coached Remy Conatser (2nd, hammer), Jenny Ozorai (4th, hammer) and Alexandra Collatz (5th, discus) to All-America honors.
+In 2013, Conatser (2nd, hammer), Jenny Ozorai (4th, hammer) and Collatz (5th, discus) all earned All-America honors.
 In addition, Conatser won a Pac-12 title and Ozorai placed second and Collatz fourth in their events at the Pac-12 Championships.

-In 2012, Lange coached Ozorai and Marissa Minderler in the hammer and Kristine Busa in the javelin to first team All-America honors, Daniel Szabo to second team All-America honors in the hammer throw and Collatz to honorable mention All-America status in the discus.
-Minderler won her second consecutive Pac-12 hammer title, but more impressive is that USC had four of the top eight finishers, with Orozai second, Jade Niemeyer fifth and Lauren Chambers eighth to earn USC 23 points in the conference meet.
+In 2012, Lange coached Ozorai and Marissa Minderler in the hammer and Kristine Busa in the javelin to first team All-America honors.
+Minderler won her second-straight Pac-12 hammer title, but more impressive is that USC had 4 of the top 8 finishers, with Orozai second, Jade Niemeyer fifth and Lauren Chambers eighth to earn USC 23 points in the conference meet.

 If you want to measure his impact on the Trojan throws program, you have to go no farther than the USC top 10 lists as all but one of the top 10 male and female hammer throwers in school history have been coached by Lange and all but one of the USC record-holders in the men's and women's hammer, discus, javelin and shot put have been coached by Lange.